-Figure 1-23 PLC CPU 1.16 Furnace Auxiliary Equipment 1.16.1 Cabinet Fans Cabinet Fan.
+Figure 1-21 PLC CPU 1.16 Furnace Auxiliary Equipment 1.16.1 Cabinet Fans Cabinet Fan.
 The furnace is equipped with one (1) 10-inch diameter fan mounted on the underside of the top of the furnace cabinet.
 This fan exhausts heat emitted from the outside of the furnace chamber and cooling tunnel into the room or customer installed exhaust system.
 Enclosure Fan.
 The control enclosure is cooled by fan(s) mounted under the enclosure.
 These fans pull cool air from the room into the enclosure through vents in the enclosure base.
 The air is forced into ports in the back panel, across heat sinks where SCR's are mounted, and exhausts out of the top of the rear door panel.
 Cooling System Fans.
 The exterior of the CACT cooling tunnel is cooled by fans mounted on the top and bottom of the tunnel.
 Cabinet air forced over the cooling tunnel removes heat conducted from the tunnel interior.
 This air is evacuated via the cabinet fan.
 1.16.2 Low Pressure Alarms (IPS) Gas Supply Pressure Switches are installed on the process gas manifolds.
 These switches are normally closed.
 They open when proper pressure is present in the process gas supply lines.
 The pressure switches are factory set to open when pressure falls below the pressure set points in Table 1-3 for Gas 1 and Gas 2.

-Table 1-3 Initial Pressure Alarm Settings Manifold Process Gas Pressure Set Points Gas 1 Nitrogen or CDA 55-60 psi 3.8-4.1 Bar Gas 2 Nitrogen, Forming Gas or other (Dual Gas option only) 55-60 psi 3.8-4.1 Bar Gas 2 Hydrogen (H 2 option only) 55-60 psi 3.8-4.1 Bar The pressure switch set points can be adjusted manually.
+Figure 1-22 Pressure Switch Table 1-3 Initial Pressure Alarm Settings Manifold Process Gas Pressure Set P oints Gas 1 Nitrogen or CDA 55-60 psi 3.8-4.1 Bar Gas 2 CDA, Nitrogen, Forming Gas or other (Dual Gas option only) 55-60 psi 3.8-4.1 Bar Gas 2 CDA, Nitrogen, Forming Gas or other (CDA Mixing option only) none none Gas 2 Hydrogen (H 2 option only) 55-60 psi 3.8-4.1 Bar The pressure switch set points can be adjusted manually.
 Locate the switch in the process gas supply line.
 To increase the set point turn the wheel clockwise.
 Turn the top of the switch counter clockwise to decrease the pressure set point so the alarm will not occur until the pressure drops to a lower point.
 1.16.3 Belt Travel (LTR) Standard direction for belt travel is from left to right when facing the furnace Control Console.
-As an option, the furnace can be configured for right to left operation (See section 6.19 for LTR and RLT plan view).
+As an option, the furnace can be configured for right to left operation (See section 6.18 for LTR and RLT plan view).

-1.16.4 Transport Belt The standard LA-306 standard conveyor belt is designed for high temperature applications.
+1.16.4 Transport Belt The standard LA-309P standard conveyor belt is designed for high temperature applications.
 The belt is a close weave design manufactured from high temperature Nichrome-V wire, comprised of 80% nickel and 20% chromium.
 This belt offers fast heat-up times, more uniform operating temperatures and excellent mechanical stability.
 It also exhibits minimum shrinkage, growth, sag or distortion in use.
-For some low temperature applications (under 500 °C) a stainless steel belt may be requested at a lower cost.
-1.16.5 Transport Drive Motor The transport drive motor assembly consists of aBodine type ABL filtered SCR motor control connected to a robust 1/5 HP Brushless DC parallel shaft gearmotor assembly.
-The transport motor assembly is mounted near the exit of the furnace with chain drive and rollers selected to provide the desired belt speed range.
-Usually derived from the target process profiles and desired production rates, the motor sprockets may appear different than the example shown in Figure 1-25.
-Figure 1-25 Transport Drive Motor 1.16.6 Universal Transformers All primary transformers used in the furnace are manufactured specifically for our furnaces.
-These transformers are 50/60 Hz multi-tap and can be configured to operate the furnace at most commonly available voltages worldwide.
-For some low temperature applications (under 500 °C) a stainless steel belt may be requested at a lower cost.
+For some low temperature applications (under 500 °C) a 316 stainless steel belt may be requested at a lower cost.
+1.16.5 Transport Drive A. Major Components The major transport drive components are listed in Table 1-4.